qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 My first recommendation is to use the `APPLY_FILAMENT_OFFSET` to apply per-filament tweaks to your offset.
 See the section above.

-## I'm using APPLY_FILAMENT_OFFSET but most the offsets are roughly the same
+## I've been using APPLY_FILAMENT_OFFSET but most the offsets are consistently a little high, or a little low

-The beacon module when touching the build plate to establish where Z=0 is can experience some "overshoot".
-Within the `_APPLY_NOZZLE_OFFSET` macro there is a `contact_compensation` variable that is presently set to `0.06mm` which is a value that I personally found to be necessary.
-If most of your filaments are requiring something of a fixed adjustment, then it may be that your particular beacon module is reacting differently to mine.
+The beacon module, when touching the build plate to establish where Z=0 is, often experiences some "overshoot".

+Within the `_APPLY_NOZZLE_OFFSET` macro there is a variable named `contact_compensation` that is presently set to `0.05mm` which is a value that I personally found to be necessary.
+If most of your filaments are requiring something of a fixed adjustment up or down, then it may be that your particular beacon module is reacting differently to mine.
 In this case feel free to adjust that fixed contact compensation offset up/down as suits your particular module.
+Just remember to save and restart the firmware after making the change.

-Note that `contact_compensation` should NEVER need to be lowered to below `0.0mm`.
-If you find yourself in this situation, then stop.
+Note that `contact_compensation` should NEVER need to be lowered to below `0.0`, nor above `1.0`.
+If you find yourself in this situation, then stop, as something else is definitely going wrong and it needs to be addressed.
-Something else is definitely wrong and it needs to be fixed.
-In this case, read the rest of the FAQ as the answer to your problem is instead likely addressed by those suggestions.
+In this situation, read the rest of the FAQ as the answer to your problem is instead likely addressed by those suggestions.

-## The automated offset mechanism still seems to be placing the nozzle WAY too far from the bed
+## The automated offset mechanism is having difficulty consistently finding when the nozzle touches the print bed

+This could manifest as the `G29` macro constantly retrying and complaining that there's too much varation, or it may succeed, but with the nozzle actually located some distance away from the print bed.

 This generally caused by mechanical issues whereby the nozzle touch is triggering too early, or you have hard filament stuck to your nozzle.
 If cleaning the Z-axis lead screws and cleaning your nozzle doesn't solve this issue, then try these following entries added to the